- Nix 88.8%

 Portability

-SLAM supports NixOS modular-services which are referred to here as "portable-services".
-SLAM allows a choice of primary service-manager and provides the ability to run secondary service-managers as portable-services.
+SLAM supports NixOS modular-services which are sometimes referred to here as "portable-services".

 | finit Host |